Blocking is futile.

 Ever-changing email addresses

-If that doesn’t work, I suggest you relax and just use your Delete key.
+If that doesn’t work, I suggest you relax and use your Delete key.
 It’s simple, quick, and 100% accurate.

 Is blocking good for anything?

 But as I mentioned earlier, even then, blocking will be ineffective if they are sufficiently motivated to get through.
 All they need to do is get a new email address to send from, and those are easy to get.